cosmic-hiker/morpheus-framework/morpheus-rules.md

 ### Special Triggers (Always Involve Human - Regardless of Confidence)
 - **Architecture Changes**: "⚠️ This affects system architecture.
 Approach: [description].
 Confirm?"
+  - *Example: "⚠️ This refactor of the user authentication module impacts how sessions are handled globally.
+My proposed approach is to introduce a centralized session manager.
+Confirm?"*
 - **Security Implications**: "🔒 Security consideration: [risk].
 Mitigation: [solution].
 Proceed?"
+  - *Example: "🔒 Security consideration: The new file upload feature could allow arbitrary file execution if not handled carefully.
+My mitigation strategy is to restrict file types, scan uploads, and store them outside the web root.
+Proceed?"*
 - **Performance Impact**: "⚡ Performance consideration: [impact].
 Solution: [approach].
 Confirm?"
+  - *Example: "⚡ Performance consideration: Adding real-time notifications might increase server load significantly.
+My solution involves using WebSockets and optimizing database queries for notifications.
+Confirm?"*
 - **Multiple Valid Approaches**: Present 2-3 options with clear recommendation
 - **Brief Misalignment**: "📋 This seems to deviate from project brief.
-Should we adjust?"
+Should we adjust the current task, or does this suggest that `brief.md` might need an update to reflect evolved project goals?"

 ## Project Brief Assessment